John Harvey Kellogg: Pantheism Crisis

-Disfellowship
+Disfellowshipping

 Kellogg used proceeds from his book The Living Temple to help pay the costs of reconstruction.
 The book's printing was opposed by a commission of the General Council of the Adventists after W. W. Prescott, one of the four members of the commission, argued that it was heretical.
 When Kellogg arranged to print it privately, the book went through its own trial by fire: on December 30, 1902, fire struck the Herald where the book was typeset and ready to print.
 When it finally appeared in 1903, the book was sharply criticized by White for what she considered its many statements of pantheism.
 Over the next few years, there was increasing conflict between Kellogg, General Conference President A. G. Daniells and others.
 In 1907, Kellogg was "disfellowshipped", as part of a schism that split the church.
 Kellogg retained control of the Battle Creek Sanitarium and the American Medical Missionary College, and continued to promote Adventist ideas of health and well-being at those institutions.

 In later life, Kellogg spoke positively of Seventh-day Adventists and Ellen G. White's prophetic ministry, despite their struggles.
 In 1941, in response to critic E. S. Ballenger, Kellogg admonished Ballenger for his critical attitude to Mrs. White.